drduh/macOS-Security-and-Privacy-Guide/README.md

 # Certificate authorities

-macOS is configured with [over 150](https://support.apple.com/103723) root authority certificates by corporations and government agencies from around the world.
+macOS is configured with [over 150](https://support.apple.com/103723) root authority certificates issued by corporations and government agencies from around the world.
 These Certificate Authorities (CAs) are capable of issuing TLS and code-signing certificates.
 Apple [blocks certificates](https://support.apple.com/103247#blocked) when a CA proves to be untrustworthy and requires [certain criteria](https://www.apple.com/certificateauthority/ca_program.html) for inclusion.

 For more information, see [CA/Browser Forum](https://cabforum.org/resources/browser-os-info/).